kuidio/docs/docs/02-resources/02-inventory/01_about.md

 The geographical model in `Kuid` follows a hierarchical structure to organize infrastructure resources efficiently.
 At the highest level, we have the concept of a `Region`.
 A `Region` represents a broad geographical area where infrastructure resources are deployed.
 Within each `Region`, there can be multiple `Sites`.
 Each `Site` corresponds to a specific physical or logical location within the `Region`, such as a data center, colo or a cloud region.

 Within each `Site`, resources are further organized into `Racks`.
-A `Rack` represents a physical or virtual rack used to house hardware components, such as servers, switches, and storage devices.
+A `Rack` represents a physical rack used to house hardware components, such as servers, switches, and storage devices.
 Multiple `Racks` can exist within a single `Site`, depending on the size and capacity of the location.
+A rack is an optional identifier

 At the lowest level of the hierarchy, we have individual `Nodes`. `Nodes` are the fundamental units of compute, storage, or networking resources within the infrastructure.
 These `Nodes` are typically deployed within `Racks` and are responsible for executing applications, storing data, and facilitating network communication.

-Additionally, each `Node` may belong to a specific `AdminDomain`.
-An `AdminDomain` represents a logical grouping of `Nodes` that are managed by a single administrative entity or organization.
+Additionally, each `Node` may belong to a specific `NodeGroup`.
+A `NodeGroup` represents a logical grouping of `Nodes` that are managed by a single administrative entity or organization.
 This allows for centralized management and control of infrastructure resources within a defined administrative boundary.
+A `NodeGroup` in `kuid` is an abstract grouping.
+E.g. A `NodeGroup` on one hand, can be used to represent a topology that spans multiple sites and regions, but a `NodeGroup` can also be used to group all nodes of a cluster together.

 The relationships between these entities are hierarchical, with each level containing multiple instances of the level below it.
 For example, a `Region` may contain multiple `Sites`, each `Site` may contain multiple `Racks`, and each `Rack` may contain multiple `Nodes`.
 This hierarchical organization enables efficient management and scaling of infrastructure resources within `Kuid`, ensuring optimal performance and resource utilization across different geographical locations.